Megha849/HygieiaDocs/pages/hygieia/Plugin/pluginjenkins.md

 permalink: pluginjenkins.html
 ---

-To configure the Hygieia-Jenkins Plugin, The Hygieia-Jenkins plugin requires installation of:
+The Hygieia-Jenkins plugin requires installation of:

-- Maven 3.3.9
+- Maven 3.3.9 and above
 - JDK 1.8

 To configure the Hygieia-Jenkins Plugin, execute the following steps:

 *	**Step 1: Run Unit Test Cases**

-	Run unit test case from `/Hygieia' to check Hygieia code:
+	Run unit test case from `/Hygieia` to check Hygieia code:

 	```bash
 	mvn test